argovis/documentation/api/adding_new_endpoints.rst

 Also see examples of custom routes like ``/argo/bgc``, which may optionally be defined in addition to the conventional routes.
 These are more freeform and case-by-case routes, often used to return documents from the ``summaries`` collection.

+Note that at the time of writing, highly regularized collections like timeseries and extended objects all have exactly one metadata document per collection, and that metadata document has ``_id`` property identical to the route name; you'll need to consider this when specifying your routes.

 Note that near the top of this specification, there is a ``tags`` section.
 Add a tag here that labels your new dataset, if necessary, and use it to group your API endpoints together; this will affect how they are listed in the auto-generated Swagger documentation.
 Those tags are where to add the ``(experimental)`` note if you're writing API endpoints outside the usual structure of standard Argovis routes.

 Once you've written your JSON description of your new routes and return schemas, look in the ``README.md`` file in the API repo for build instructions for the ``templates`` branch.
 Build the boilerplate with the conventions you find there, make a new templates development branch (perhaps ``templates-dev``, or something more specific), and add and commit your new files to this branch.